eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 ./benchmark [FLAG] [P]

 [FLAG]		[P]
--N		number of nodes
+-N		[number of nodes]
--k		average degree
+-k		[average degree]
--maxk	maximum degree
+-maxk		[maximum degree]
--mut	mixing parameter for the topology
+-mut		[mixing parameter for the topology]
--muw	mixing parameter for the weights
+-muw		[mixing parameter for the weights]
--beta	exponent for the weight distribution
+-beta		[exponent for the weight distribution]
--t1		minus exponent for the degree sequence
+-t1		[minus exponent for the degree sequence]
--t2		minus exponent for the community size distribution -minc	minimum for the community sizes
+-t2		[minus exponent for the community size distribution] -minc		[minimum for the community sizes]
--maxc	maximum for the community sizes
+-maxc		[maximum for the community sizes]
--on		number of overlapping nodes
+-on		[number of overlapping nodes]
--om		number of memberships of the overlapping nodes
--C		[average clustering coefficient]
+-om		[number of memberships of the overlapping nodes] -C		[Average clustering coefficient]
+-cnl		[output communities as strings of nodes (input format for NMI evaluation)] -name		[base name for the output files].
+It is used for the network, communities and statistics; files extensions are added automatically:
+	.nsa  - network, represented by space/tab separated arcs .nse  - network, represented by space/tab separated edges {.cnl, .nmc}  - communities, represented by nodes lists '.cnl' if '-cnl' is used, otherwise as a nodes membership in communities '.nmc')
+	.nst  - network statistics
+-seed		[file name of the random seed, default: seed.txt] -a		[yield directed network (arcs) rather than undirected (edges), default: edges]

 ```

 In this program you can assign the number of overlapping nodes (option -on) and assign the number of memberships for them (option `-om`).
 The other nodes will have only one membership.
 For instance, typing
 ```
 ./benchmark [flags...] -N 1000 -on 20 -om 2
 ```